lennartcl/jsonm/README.md

 [3,"firstName","lastName","isAlias","John","Doe",false,"Anna","Smith",false,"Agent","Smith",true]
 ```

-JSONH and JSONM don't apply memoization and only help with uniform data.
+JSONH, JSONM, and JSONR don't apply memoization and only help with uniform data
-Unlike jsom, however, they are stateless, which can make it easier to use
+or data with a recurring scheme.
+Unlike jsom, however, they are stateless, which
-them in some cases.
+can make it easier to use them in some cases.